theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector/pbi-services.md

 **Data Source Name**: Enter a random name for your Xtract Universal Power BI data source.

 **Data Source Type**: Select *Xtract Universal Extraction* from the drop down menu.
-If this entry is not visible, make sure the settings in the *Requirements* section above are correct.
+<br> If this entry is not visible, make sure the settings in the section *Requirements*, at the top of the page, are correct.

 **Xtract Universal Server**: Type in the address of your on-premises Xtract Universal (web) server.